Woutitit/woutitit.github.io/songwriting-checklist.md

 - If sub bass too high or too inaudible on some notes, switch key.
 - Put the 20-20k Hz EQ preset on the master.
 Inaudible frequencies but eat up headroom.
 - FX chain routing and order correct?
 No reverbs/delays before distortions?
 Compressors and EQs in right order?
+- Check stereo image correlation and keep in check (for phase issues?)

 ## Production
 - Layers?